Principal: Mrs. Sheryl Bridgeman

 Technology and Innovation

 Blueberry School is proud of the meaningful integration of technology to engage students and support learning.
 We are moving closer to technology being accessed whenever it is necessary for a task, by having it available at the point of instruction, rather than being in a stand-alone lab.
-The investment into the Wi-Fi network at the school, Google Apps for Education and portable computers has enhanced our technology integration.
+The investment into the Wi-Fi network at the school, G Suite for Education and portable computers has enhanced our technology integration.

 Bring Your Own Device (BYOD) is another aspect of this seamless integration of technology into education, allowing students the freedom to access their own personalized device whenever it is appropriate.
 Technology allows students to engage and collaborate in ways that they were unable to before.
 Assistive Technology supports all students, but especially those with diverse learning needs.